TysonAndre/phan/README.md

 # About this fork

-This fork supports miscellaneous features which haven't been merged to etsy/phan yet, such as
+This fork supports miscellaneous features which haven't been merged to etsy/phan yet

-- rewriting the AST.
-- Ignoring common mistakes in @return/@param annotations
-- Even more gradual strengthening of types (Granular scalar type casting, allowing casting null to/from arrays/scalars but not to/from objects)
-- Daemon mode improvements

 see [.phan/config.php](.phan/config.php) and [src/phan/Config.php](src/phan/Config.php) for more details on the new features.